 - Versatile and wholesome addition to your meals.

-- One Pot Recipe With Indian style of cooking.
+- One Pot Recipe With an Indian style of cooking.

 - Scalable Recipe.